 Your muscles are reduced in size and function.
 Skeletal muscles are replaced by fat and connective tissue.
-The fact that muscles work and that fat and connective tissue rest means that your metabolism goes down.
-As a result, you get a reduced tolerance for glucose, which may in turn lead to diabetes.
+Your metabolism goes down because muscles work and fat and connective tissue rest.
+As a result, your tolerance for glucose is reduced, which may in turn lead to diabetes.

-A worse sense of balance is closely related to muscle loss, according to muscle researcher Håkan Westerblad at the Karolinska Institute in Stockholm.
+A reduced sense of balance is closely related to muscle loss, according to muscle researcher Håkan Westerblad at the Karolinska Institute in Stockholm.
 He says that old people who’ve experienced falling accidents often complain that they’ve become light-headed in their old age.
 Westerblad’s research shows that falling accidents are to a large extent explained by those tripping having lost muscle function in their legs and that their feet, knee and hip joints are unable to counteract the way they used to.

 The change in our muscles is among the most dramatic in the aging process, but also the easiest to prevent or slow down.
-The muscle fibers we lose as we age are of type 2 (i.e. the fast muscle fibers).
-Training in general and strength training in particular enables a fit person to retain his or her muscle weight and even see drastic increases in someone who’s never exercised before.
+The muscle fibers we lose as we age are type 2 (i.e., fast-twitch muscle fibers).
+Training in general and strength training in particular enable a fit person to retain or even increase his or her muscle weight, especially in someone who’s never exercised before.
 With the right training, the difference in ratio between slow and fast muscle fibers goes away completely or becomes very small.

 Your immune system produces fewer white blood cells, which makes you more susceptible to infections as well as less capable of getting rid of them.